 I am thinking of appointing a conveyancing lawyer in Pevensey Bay for my home move.
 Is it possible to review a firm’s record with the profession’s regulator?

-Members of the public may review documented Solicitor Regulator Association (SRA) decisions stemming from investigations from 2008 onwards.
+You can see documented Solicitor Regulator Association (SRA) decisions stemming from investigations from 2008 onwards.
 Go to Check a solicitor's record.
-For information about the period before 1 January 2008, or to check a solicitors history, call 0870 606 2555, 08.00 - 18.00 any week day save for Tuesday when lines open at 9.30am.
-For callers outside the UK, call +44 (0)121 329 6800.
-The regulator could recorded call for training reasons.
+For information about the period before 1 January 2008, or to check a solicitors record, telephone 0870 606 2555, 08.00 - 18.00 Monday, Wednesday, Thursday, Friday and 09.30 - 18.00 Tuesday.
+International callers, call +44 (0)121 329 6800.
+The regulator sometimes recorded call for training purposes.

 I am tempted by the attractive purchase price for a couple of maisonettes in Pevensey Bay both have in the region of 50 years unexpired on the leases.
 Should I regard a short lease as a deal breaker?

 There are plenty of short leases in Pevensey Bay.
 The lease is a legal document that entitles you to use the premises for a prescribed time frame.
 As a lease shortens the value of the lease decreases and results in it becoming more costly to acquire a lease extension.
 For this reason it is often a good idea to extend the lease term.
 Sometimes it is difficulties arise selling premises with a short lease because mortgage lenders may be reluctant to lend money on such properties.
 Lease extension can be a difficult process.
 We advise that you seek professional help from a solicitor and surveyor with experience in this arena.

 Pevensey Bay Leasehold Conveyancing - Sample of Questions you should consider Prior to Purchasing